dylanleclair/word-games/README.md

 Yes!
 Now that we've gutted a lot of the duplicated code from both types of Tree and both types of Node, they're looking a little **lazy**.

+# Change 3: Combining the classes for Nodes and Trees.

+1.What code in which files was altered. (don’t include the full source, only the parts relevant to the refactoring).

+The code in Node and WordTree were paired together into IWordTree.

+The code in LightWordTree and LightNode were paired together into LightWordTree.

+The code in FastWordTree and FastNode were paired together into FastWordTree.

+2.What needed to be improved?
+That is, what “bad code smell” was detected?
+Use the terminology found in the Fowler text.

+I had a number of **lazy classes**.
+After moving around so much code in the first two refactorings, all of these classes were looking pretty empty.
+Additionally, it just makes sense for the nodes of a tree, which are only ever accessed by that tree, to be inline with the tree class.

+3.What refactoring was applied?
+What steps did you follow?
+Use the terminology and mechanics outlined in the Fowler text.

+Along with the **move method** in other refactorings, I eliminated these problems with inline class.

+I brought Node inline with WordTree (SHA: e95a49e).

+I brought LightNode inline with LightWordTree (SHA: 4da1e89).

+Finally, I brought FastNode inline with FastWordTree (SHA: 84e10ff)

+4.What code in which files was the result of the refactoring.

+This is described above.

+5.How was the code tested?

+Like the last refactoring, I ran all my tests again to ensure that my code maintained it's functionality with these changes.

+6.Why is the code better structured after the refactoring?

+Instead of having to open a huge amount of files to change the inner workings of a given kind of tree, they are now all in one (appropriately labelled) place.

+All relevant code is grouped nicely together for future development!

+7.Does the result of the refactoring suggest or enable further refactorings?

+We are at the point where we are pretty much done with all the Nodes (Node, FastNode, LightNode).

+However, our main WordTree class is huge and a lot of it's code, while relevant to WordTrees, is largely unrelated to the actual function of the tree, suggesting that this class is **too long**!